Vadru93/LevelMod/README.md

 - intergrated patches like 251x or 32 tag counter limit.

 ### How to install
+**Important!** The mod requires original game to be installed on your computer.
+You cannot play the mod without original files.
 1. Make sure you have the last LevelMod Full release installed from chapter-3.net thread
 2. Look for Levelmod.flt file and remove it if found
 3. Download latest realease